DavidHall248/personal-blog/content/frame-bag.md

 <img src="{static}/images/bikeframe_piping.jpg" alt="Piping" width="300">

-And here is the complete bag!
+Here it is inside-out with all the edging complete.

 <img src="{static}/images/bikeframe_complete.jpg" alt="Complete" width="300">

-And here it is on my bike!
+And here it is flipped and on my bike!

 <img src="{static}/images/bikeframe_onbike.jpg" alt="AllDone" width="300">